Can Babies Have Pesto?

 Nuts

-While babies should never be fed whole nuts, most allergists agree that nuts can be introduced to your baby's diet at around 6 months old.
+While you should never feed your baby whole nuts, most allergists agree that you can introduce ground nuts to your baby's diet from around six months old.

 Meats

-There are some highly unusual pestos on the market (including one that contains a spreadable salami called 'nduja), so that would have to be avoided due to the cured meat content.
-Some pestos may also contain quite large amounts of lemon juice, which is also best avoided until your baby is around 1 year old.
+There are some highly unusual pestos on the market (including one that contains a spreadable salami called 'nduja), so you should avoid them due to their cured meat content.
+Some types of pesto may also contain large amounts of lemon juice, which you should avoid until your baby is around one year old.

 Other ingredients

-Other well-known foodstuffs that are not suitable for babies include honey, shellfish, and raw egg whites.
-There's no reason why any pesto would contain them, but always check the label.
+Other well-known foodstuffs unsuitable for babies include honey, shellfish, and raw egg whites.
+There's no reason why any pesto would contain them but always check the label.

 How about pasta?